animal-tree/Writing-stuff/Stuff35-buffy’s-still-my-favorite-show.md

 Fringe science is fun, ain't it?

 That doesn't even begin to cover it!
 Archetypes within archetypes.
 Heroes and villains within heroes.
-Ooh, and buffy the Vampire Slayer!
+Ooh, and Buffy the Vampire Slayer!

 [^1]: Collectives within collectives.
 Sub-collectives can conflict with sub-collectives.
 THE collective is, probably, not the problem.